Back to basics – The importance of segmentation and personas

 This was made abundantly clear at a couple of client sessions over the past few weeks.
 Too often, those who are not familiar with marketing will attempt to create traditional and online profile-raising and lead generation campaigns without being clear about their target market.
 They didn’t start their strategic marketing analysis with segmentation and personas.

 All marketing theory (e.g. MacDonald) starts with the analysis of markets and segments, understanding the value required by clients and competitor positioning.
-There’s more information here about developing a marketing strategy and plan.
-There’s also a short video introduction to the 4Ps of marketing and how we must start with an analysis of the market – and segmentation, targeting and positioning (STP).
 With so much competition and “noise”, it is important to identify the market segments or niches that you are targeting – or to develop clear personas of the type of people you are trying to reach.
-How else will you be able to tailor your products, services, content or messages to their specific needs and draw traffic to your web pages?
+How else will you be able to tailor your products, services or messages to their specific needs and draw traffic to your web pages?

 Segmentation and market maps